Signature Placement in Post-Quantum TLS Certificate Hierarchies: An Experimental Study of ML-DSA and SLH-DSA in TLS 1.3 Authentication: Experimental Methodology

 \subsection{Experimental objective}

-The central question is protocol-level and operational: how the placement of ML-DSA and SLH-DSA within X.509 certification paths affects the cost of live server authentication during the TLS handshake \cite{rfc8446,rfc5280,fips204,fips205}.
+The experimental objective is to measure how the placement of ML-DSA and SLH-DSA within X.509 certification paths affects the cost of live server authentication during the TLS handshake \cite{rfc8446,rfc5280,fips204,fips205}.

-The laboratory is organized around hierarchy-sensitive authentication scenarios rather than primitive-level microbenchmarks.
-The point is not simply to ask whether one signature family is larger or slower in the abstract, but to determine which hierarchy constructions remain operationally plausible once authentication is exercised through a concrete certificate path, transmitted during a real TLS~1.3 handshake, and measured as an end-to-end cryptographic event.
-This framing is consistent with prior work showing that post-quantum authentication overhead in TLS is shaped by certificate-related effects and is best studied at the protocol level rather than inferred from primitive properties alone \cite{sikeridis2020,paul2021mixed,montenegro2025framework}.
+The laboratory evaluates hierarchy-sensitive authentication scenarios at the protocol level.
+The study asks which hierarchy constructions remain operationally plausible once authentication is exercised through a concrete certificate path, transmitted during a real TLS~1.3 handshake, and measured as an end-to-end cryptographic event.
+This framing is consistent with prior work showing that post-quantum authentication overhead in TLS is shaped by certificate-related effects and is best studied at the protocol level instead of being inferred from primitive properties alone \cite{sikeridis2020,paul2021mixed,montenegro2025framework}.